 Fig.4.2: Rate of Rvs molecules added to endocytic sites before scission vs gene copy number in haploids and diploids.
 SEM of the molecule numbers recruited, and linear fit through the data is shown.

 The rate of Rvs recruitment is slower in WT diploid compared to WT haploid (2xd vs 1xh, Fig.4.2).
 Diploid cells do not double in volume compared to haploids: under normal growth conditions, the volume of the diploid cell is around 1.57x that of the haploid cell, and the average cell surface area increases to about 1.4x (Weiss, Kukora, and Adams 1975).
-It is possible that the delay in recruitment is arises from the fact that protein expression remains the same in both.
+It is possible that the delay in recruitment arises from the fact that protein expression remains the same in both.
 There is a larger surface area and volume, and more endocytic events in diploids.
 Recruitment could be delayed in diploids because Rvs is recruited from similarly concentrated cytoplasmic pool to more sites, decreasing the local concentration.

 Cytoplasmic protein concentration is increased when gene copies are increased, and recruitment to endocytic sites is increased by the increase in cytoplasmic concentration.
-Although this data needs to be confirmed by quantitative western blots for protein expression, it suggests that how much Rvs is recruited scales with available concentration of protein.
+These data suggest that the amount of Rvs that is recruited scales with available concentration of protein.

 4.2 Arrangement of Rvs